onurozuduru/fablab-documentation-tool-android-client/Readme.md

 # FabLab Documentation Tool - Android Client

+---

+__This project is still under development!__

+This repo only shows `v0.1`.
+Project will be continued to develop under below page.

+_Link will be available soon!_

+Developers:

+- Ivan Sanchez Milara
+- Onur Ozuduru

+This is code of Android client, back-end and web client can be seen from [here.](https://github.com/onurozuduru/fablab-documentation-tool)

+---

 This Readme explains briefly which parts must be changed to use Android app.